tachyonlabs/raspberry_pi_slide_and_video_show/README.md

     Follow the instructions at [https://kivy.org/docs/installation/installation-rpi.html](https://kivy.org/docs/installation/installation-rpi.html) to download/install/compile Kivy on your Raspberry Pi.

-    *Note*: The above instructions are for Python 2.
+    **Note**: The instructions in the above link are for Python 2.
 If you want to run the Slide and Video Show with Python 3 instead, then wherever the instructions specify the `pip` program you should enter `pip3` instead, and wherever they specify the `Python` program you should enter `Python3` instead.

-    *Warning*: This can seriously sometimes take hours to complete, so start it sometime when you can just let things run.
+    **Warning**: Installing Kivy (including its dependencies) can seriously sometimes take hours to complete on a Raspberry Pi, so start it sometime when you can just let things run.

-    On my Raspberry Pi 2 Model B running Raspbian Jessie this installation went very smoothly.
+    On my Raspberry Pi 2 Model B running Raspbian Jessie the Kivy installation went very smoothly.
 However, when I tried to download/install/compile Kivy on another Raspberry Pi 2 Model B that was running Raspbian Wheezy, I got so many error messages that I wound up just upgrading that system to Jessie as well.

 6. **Install the Python requests library**